Impact of galactic distributions in celestial capture of dark matter: Role of Cosmological simulations

 \section{Role of Cosmological simulations}

-Cosmological simulations are widely employed to generate selected patches of the universe, primarily aiming to understand the dynamics of our immediate neighbourhood.
-This includes the Milky Way (MW), its DM halo, bulge component and its surrounding substructures including baryon physics and anisotropic effects using hydrodynamic techniques.
+Cosmological simulations are widely employed to generate selected patches of the universe, primarily aiming to understand the dynamics of our immediate neighborhood.
+These include the Milky Way (MW), its DM halo, bulge component, and other substructures.
+Baryon physics and anisotropic effects are often incorporated using hydrodynamic techniques.